CourtA96/PiAnalysis/README.md

 Function to find the number of recurrences of each digit of pi.

-numDig() takes the place number of the first and last digit in the desired interval (a,b), as well as the desired precision prcsn of BigFloat, as input.
+numDig(a,b,prcsn) takes the place number of the first and last digit in the desired interval (a,b), as well as the desired precision of BigFloat (prcsn), as input.

 Returns an array with the digits in the first column and the number of recurrences in the second column.